 Bell peppers contain so much vitamin C that eating just one bell pepper gives you over 150% of the daily recommended amount.

-They are fairly easy to grow indoors, as long as you have the right setup.
+Growing peppers indoors with grow lights is fairly easy, as long as you have the right setup.
 You will need some clay pots, seedling trays, and of course some good grow lights.

 Each plant can produce between 5 and 10 full-sized peppers.
 So you don’t need to plant too many to enjoy a plentiful harvest.

 Onions are in so many recipes.
 They are good for your body as well, but too many can cause some stomach issues if you are sensitive.